wangyingxie/wangyingxie.github.io/README.md

 ## New Feature in Organic Compounds (added on Jan-2018)

 * The new module IUPACname.js adds functionality of searching organic compound using IUPAC names.
+* This library allows you to add the side groups including methyl, ethyl and propyl on the main chain.
+* Note that the library doesn't cover all names for organic compounds.

-* Implemented chemical bonding details for following types of organic compounds:
+## Types of organic compounds:

 | Organic Compounds |
 | ------------------|